StephenB92/dice-game/README.md

 ![Rules Button Screenshot](assets/screenshots/rules-button-screenshot.png)
 ![Rules Modal Screenshot](assets/screenshots/rules-modal-screenshot.png)

-3. The footer with the game controls.
+3. The section with the game controls.
 - The text above the controls summarises the functions of both buttons - "Roll or Bank?"
 - When the active player clicks the "Roll Dice" button, a JavaScript function is called in the background that will generate a random dice between 1 - 6.
 The number appearing on that dice will be added to the active players "Current Score" (unless a 1 is rolled) and an image of that dice will be displayed in the center of the main game area.
 - When the active player clicks the "Bank Points" button, a separate JavaScript funcion is called the will add the number currently displayed as the "Current Score" to the active players "Total Score".
 Clicking this button will also end the active players turn and control will switch to the other player.